 About the boat ride:

-On the boat ride, you’ll have the opportunity to photograph the lighthouses from the water and keep an eye out for marine wildlife such as seals, ducks, ospreys, bald eagles, and porpoises.
-You will witness up-close a lobster trap being hauled and learn a little marine biology.
+We’ll join a lobster cruise and you’ll witness up-close a trap being hauled and re-baited and learn a little marine biology.
+You’ll photograph two lighthouses from the water and keep an eye out for marine wildlife such as seals, ducks, ospreys, bald eagles, and porpoises.
 Check out more details about the boat, Lively Lady at www.camdenharborcruises.com

 About the lighthouses:

-Actual excursions will depend on weather and other logistical factors.
+Actual excursions on the Maine Lighthouse Photo Tour will depend on the weather and other logistical factors.

 This is an all-day excursion so plan to stop for either lunch or dinner at one of the ‘fish shacks’ (seafood restaurants at waters edge) in the region.
 Menu options include; steamed lobster, fried lobster, lobster salad, lobster pie, lobster stew, lobster rolls.
 Oh, did I mention they have lobster, and of course other seafood and turf selections as well.
 Meals are not included in the price of the tour.